junxit/us-congress-bills-116/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Inhaler Coverage and Access Now Act ” or as the “I CAN Act”.
+This Act may be cited as the “Inhaler Coverage and Access Now Act” or as the “I CAN Act”.

 ## § 2.
 Safe harbor for high deductible health plans without deductible for certain inhalers